SAP/terraform-exporter-btp/docs/btptf_create-json.md

   -h, --help                help for create-json
-  -p, --path string         path to JSON file with list of resources (default "btpResources.json") -r, --resources string    comma seperated string for resources (default "all") -s, --subaccount string   Id of the subaccount
+  -p, --path string         path to JSON file with list of resources (default "btpResources.json") -r, --resources string    comma seperated string for resources (default "all") -s, --subaccount string   ID of the subaccount
 ```

 ### Options inherited from parent commands